evanfrawley/idyll-lang.github.io/docs/components-built-in.md

   * [Analytics](#analytics)
   * [Meta](#meta)

-All built-in compononents expose a property `onEnteredView` that can be used to trigger events when a reader scrolls the page to reveal specific content.
+All built-in components expose a property `onEnteredView` that can be used to trigger events when a reader scrolls the page to reveal specific content.

 ## Layout